How to Handle Discontinued Products Without Ruining Your SEO

-Special thanks goes out to Mark Williams-Cook for bringing this approach to our attention.
+Special thanks goes out to (opens in a new tab) for bringing this approach to our attention.
 Below, he explains it using an example:

 NVIDIA 1080Ti, we have to consider the ramifications of what to do if we 301 or 410 this page.
 301-ing it to a similar product may confuse the user - they were looking for that specific product and have ended up somewhere else.
 This means they may abandon the search right there and look at a different site until they find out the product is discontinued and start a new line of research.
 A similar thing may well happen if we 410 the page because it had low SEO value, if for instance it was bookmarked or got some referral traffic.